OVERTON BLACK ARROWS

 If you think you want to compete, talk to any club member that does, or the committee, and we can advise you on steps you’d need to take, competition rules and get you signed up for a nice friendly competition to start you off!

-WA Arrow awards
+WA Arrow Awards

 The WA Arrows scheme requires archers to attend practice sessions between each award level, followed by an assessment to test both the archers shooting ability and their knowledge of the sport.
 Full details of each award can be found through the links below, briefly: